Korean kitchenware

 Spicy gochujang, ham, and sausage come together in this budae jjigae for a rich, savory flavor you won’t forget.

 After moving to Belgium, I bought three different woks before finally finding the perfect one.
-The wok I now use is great for fried rice, hot pots, dakgalbi (spicy stir-fried chicken), and more.
+The wok I now use is great for fried rice, hot pots, jjimdak and dakgalbi (spicy stir-fried chicken), and more.
 It has high heat conductivity and is not coated, so I don’t have to worry about peeling.

 3. Mandoline Slicer